SunsetFi/stationeers-api-mod/README.md

   - Endpoint for fabricators / manufacturing
     - Get recipes
     - post recipe to facbicator
+  - There is a classification system in logic.
+Make endpoints per classification?
+    - Scrap all thing-derived endpoints and allow the thing endpoint to return dynamic payloads based on type?
 - Test chat endpoint on dedicated servers
 - Strip colors from chat name.
 Probably still include them in message.